gizmore/phpgdo-esl/DOCS/ESL_IDEAS.md

 - Transport Minister (e.g: )
 - Youth Minister (e.g: spaceone)

+### ESL: Ministers

 ### ESL: Laws

+Rules are always in a fluid state.
+To have a rule applied, 50% of the count of active civilians have to get liked.
+Ministers get 5 times the voting power as a civilian.
+There are multiple ministers possible for each minister rank.
+If a rule changes it's state, a history entry is made.

 Rules can be proposed and have to be voted upon Deletion of laws is also possible.
-Ministers get twice the voting power as a civilian.
 A civilian has the power of vote of his fraction of his country.

 ### ESL: Rule Proposes